GiantSteps/house-harmonic-filler/README.md

 #####Harmony

 The *Harmony* section is the core of the application.
 We have previously analysed a collection of MIDI loops in terms of harmonic rhythm and chord progressions.
+In the current version, we have used limited resources publicly available on the internet.
+We have selected homophonic MIDI chord loops under tags of deep house piano, classic house piano and deep house chords.
 You could alternatively analyise your own folder with MIDI files using the patch named *analyis-corpus.pd* also provided with this repository, although this feature is still experimental.

 House harmonic loops normally consist of sequences of 2 or 4 bars, with a tendency to have a single chord per bar.
 8-bar loops are less frequent, and in most cases, they result from a repetition of a 4-bar pattern with some small variation toward the end of the second half, so we have limited the performance of the *House Harmonic Filler* to 4-bar loops.